ualsg/ualsg.netlify.app/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "Projects and themes"
+title = "What we do"
-subtitle = ""
+subtitle = "And how we do it"

 [content]
   # Page type to display.
 E.g. project.